Barcode534/Project-Euler-solutions/README.md

 These are my solutions to problems on https://projecteuler.net/archives

+peX.py is the script to solve Project Euler problem X.

+My coding structure and technique has improved from pe1.py to pe55.py.

 I mainly just aim to solve the problem with the first idea that comes to mind (happens ~80%).

 If I can't design a solution, I may have to research some number theory, then I try again (10%).